onsi/ginkgo/RELEASING.md

   - Categorize the changes into
     - Breaking Changes (requires a major version)
     - New Features (minor version)
-    - Fixes (fix verson)
+    - Fixes (fix version)
-    - Maintenance (which are optional in `CHANGELOG.md` as they have no user impact)
+    - Maintenance (which in general should not be mentioned in `CHANGELOG.md` as they have no user impact)
 1. Update `VERSION` in `config/config.go`
 1. Create a commit with the version number as the commit message (e.g. `v1.3.0`)
 1. Tag the commit with the version number as the tag name (e.g. `v1.3.0`)